 If the application is successful, the application will progress to Step 3.

-A non-refundable deposit of $200 (including GST) is required at the time of submitting the application to AT for written consent of affected person.
+A non-refundable fee is required at the time of submitting the application to AT for written consent of affected person.
 This is non-refundable regardless of the outcome.

 Step 3 - Outcome